-Excessive Wear & Tear
+Excessive Wear & Tear.

-Now at first glance this may not seem like much of an issue but when factoring the costs to keep up your facility, it could be a considerable cost.
+At first glance, this may not seem like much of an issue but when factoring the costs to keep up your facility, it could be a considerable cost.
 Gyms are notorious for taking wear and tear on equipment (think about how much noise comes from treadmills or free weights during off hours).
 If you have members in the facility at all times of day that might not seem like an issue but if this is something that's limited to a few hours, it could be a big problem.

-Limiting your Availability
+Limiting your Availability.

-A common misconception is that 24 hour access means you're available at all times of day to members.
+A common misconception is that 24-hour access means you're available at all times of day to members.
 This isn't entirely true but can definitely feel like this sometimes for those in high demand or understaffed facilities.
 It will take some careful planning and good communication with your members to let them know when you will be available.

-Wrap-Up: The pros and cons of 24 hour access can make or break a facility so it's important for owners to weigh both the pros and cons before making this decision.
+The pros and cons of 24 hour access can make or break a facility so it's important for owners to weigh both the pros and cons before making this decision.
 There are definitely some big benefits that come with offering 24 hour access but there are also downsides as well.
 Some of the main pros and cons to weigh are:

-Pros: Increased member loyalty/retention Lower liability (through proper training, staffing levels etc.) Can be a great way to attract new members Easy access for emergency situations
+Pros: Increased member loyalty/retention, lower liability (through proper training, staffing levels etc.) Can be a great way to attract new members Easy access for emergency situations.

 Cons: Higher insurance premiums Increased wear & tear on equipment Staffing requirements You can check out our article about 24 hour access and how it impacts different types of facilities to learn more!